On Transferring Transferability: Towards a Theory for Size Generalization: Example 3 (point clouds): details and missing proofs from Section

 where $X = UDV^{\top}$ is the singular value decomposition (SVD) for $X$ with ordered singular values.
 We proceed to show that it is locally transferable almost everywhere on its domain, and that its performance is competitive with DS-CI while being more computationally efficient.

-\paragraph{Transferability analysis of SVD-DS.} We extend the SVD to elements in the limit space $\overline\Vinf = L^2([0,1],\RR^k)$ and analyze its continuity, yielding the following transferability result. \begin{corollary} Endow the duplication consistent sequences with the normalized $\ell_2$ norm induced by $\|\cdot\|_2$ on $\RR^k$.
+\paragraph{Transferability analysis of SVD-DS.} We extend the SVD to elements in the limit space $\overline\Vinf = L^2([0,1],\RR^k)$ and analyze its continuity, yielding the following transferability result.
+Recall our definition of \emph{locally Lipschitz transferable at a point} in Appendix~\ref{app:prop:cont_ext}. \begin{corollary} Endow the duplication consistent sequences with the normalized $\ell_2$ norm induced by $\|\cdot\|_2$ on $\RR^k$.
 Observe that